belle2/basf2/analysis/doc/TreeFitter.rst

 Troubleshooting
 ---------------

-Vertex fitting MC particles (ie. particle lists created with ``fillParticleListsFromMC``) can lead to crashes. **MC particles do not need to be and should not be vertexed.** If you wish to study the vertex resolution please fit the reconstructed particles and compare the vertex variables with those of the truth matched MC values.
+Vertex fitting MC particles (ie. particle lists created with `modularAnalysis.fillParticleListsFromMC`) can lead to crashes. **MC particles do not need to be and should not be vertexed.** If you wish to study the vertex resolution please fit the reconstructed particles and compare the vertex variables with those of the truth matched MC values.